A mechanism for a "leaky" black hole to catalyze galaxy formation

+We have deliberately used the term ``catalyze'' in proposing the action of the central black hole in galactic star formation, because the mass of the central black hole in a typical galaxy is a fraction of a percent of the total galaxy mass.
+Hence for our proposal to be viable, either (i) the black hole wind has to nearly compensate for black hole mass accretion, so that most of the galactic mass has passed through the black hole which acts as a catalyst, or (ii) the black hole wind is much smaller than the rate at which the black hole accretes mass, in which case the collisions induced by the wind would have to act as a nucleation for instabilities, eventually involving much more infalling mass, that lead to star formation.
+Simulations of galaxy formation incorporating a parameterized black hole wind could test these alternatives.

-To substantiate the proposed mechanism a number of detailed calculations will be needed, for example: To check the postulate that the emerging wind has very close to light velocity, it will be necessary to solve for the interior structure of the Schwarzschild-like black hole studied in \cite{F}, when matter that makes up its mass is included in the modified gravitational equations.
-To see whether the proposed mechanism circumvents the problem of excessive angular momentum in conventional pictures of star formation \cite{colgate}, one will have to study the dynamics of opposing stellar flows in the presence of a gravitational gradient.
-To see whether the formed stars have sufficient angular momentum to orbit the central black hole, one will have to study the statistics of combining the transverse motions of the particles that collapse to form a single star.
+We suggest several other calculations to investigate the proposed collision mechanism.
+Determining the magnitude and velocity of a possible black hole wind necessitates solving for the interior structure of the Schwarzschild-like black hole studied in \cite{F}, when matter that makes up its mass is included in the modified gravitational equations.
+Studying the effects of black hole rotation requires extending the calculations of \cite{F}, \cite{A2} to ``Kerr-like'' modified black holes.
+And seeing whether the proposed mechanism circumvents the problem of excessive angular momentum impeding star formation \cite{colgate}, involves analyzing the dynamics of opposing flows acted on by gravitational forces. \eject